- Global Voices Advocacy - http://advocacy.globalvoicesonline.org -

 My Friend is Getting Tortured for Blogging

-In Advocacy, Arrest and Harassment, Bahrain, Campaign, Freedom of Expression, Human Rights, Opinion
+In Advocacy, Arrest and Harassment, Bahrain, Campaign, Free Expression, Human Rights, Opinion

 BREAKING UPDATE [October 2, 2013 10:26pm UTC]: Earlier today, Mohammed Hassan was released from prison on bail.
 Close friends report that he is safe and at home with his family.
 We thank our friends and colleagues for their help and support in advocating for his release.

 Since his arrest in late July, it has been hard for me and other bloggers to bring attention to the case of Mohammed Hassan (aka Safy) a Bahraini blogger detained by authorities for his online activities.
 In a country like Bahrain, the brutal regime has been successful in normalizing and silencing its crimes against those involved in the political struggle for freedom and equality.
 Doctors, journalists, human rights defenders, teachers, athletes, and protesters have been targeted in Bahrain with sanctions, surveillance, interrogations, arrests.
 Some have been tortured.
 Some have been killed.
 The horrors committed since the February 14 revolution (and years before) are too many to mention and the case of Safy is only one among many.